inetaf/tcpproxy/README.md

 # RE2 regexes are also available
 /(alpha|beta|gamma)\.mon(itoring)?\.dave\.tf/ 100.200.100.200:443

+# If your backend supports HAProxy's PROXY protocol, you can enable
+# it to receive the real client ip:port.

+fancy.backend 2.3.4.5:443 PROXY
 ```

 TLSRouter takes one mandatory commandline argument, the configuration file to use: